axel-download-accelerator/axel/README.md

 1. HELP THIS PROJECT
 --------------------

-Axel needs your help.
-If you are a programmer and if you wants to help a nice project, this is your opportunity.
+Axel needs your help. '''If you are a programmer''' and if you wants to help a nice project, this is your opportunity.

-My name is Eriberto and I am not a C developer.
+My name is Eriberto and '''I am not a C developer'''.
 I imported Axel from its old repository[1] to GitHub (the original homepage and developers are inactive).
-After this, I applied all patches found in Debian project for this program.
+After this, I applied all patches found in Debian project and other places for this program.
+All my initial work was registered in CHANGES file (version 2.5).
 I also maintain Axel packaged in Debian[2].

 If you are interested to help Axel, read the README.to-contribute[3] file.